Oriental Shorthair Cat

 Shelter Adoption

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Oriental Shorthairs have particular requirements based on their medium size, light shedding level, and genetic predispositions to amyloidosis and dental disease.
+Three variables drive daily care for Oriental Shorthairs: their medium size, their light shedding level, and their breed-associated risk of amyloidosis and dental disease.

 What to Expect

-Living with a Oriental Shorthair means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
+Living with an Oriental Shorthair means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like inappropriate scratching, excessive vocalization, or redirected aggression are common.

-- Feed a high-quality diet formulated for medium cats (800–1,200 calories/day)
+- Feed a high-quality diet formulated for medium cats (250–400 calories/day)

 - Maintain a weekly grooming routine